Macquarie University: Residential colleges

+Separate to the colleges is Student Village North Ryde in Marsfield, New South Wales.
+The village was developed by the university in 2001 for the purpose of housing students adjacent to the university campus and also housed Olympians for the Sydney 2000 Olympics.
+As of 2006, the village is now operated by Campus Living Villages, a company operating University Villages across Australia.
+It has over 900 rooms in mostly townhouse-style buildings north of the campus.
+The village encourages its students to interact in its communal spaces and has a number of social events throughout the year.

+Leadership and development

 The Global Leadership Program (GLP) is a university-funded co-curricular program that is open to all students and can be undertaken alongside any degree at Macquarie University.
 The GLP aims to instil leadership and innovation skills, cross-cultural understanding and a sense of global citizenship in its graduates.
 Upon successful completion of the GLP, students receive a formal notation on their academic transcript and a certificate.

 Macquarie's GLP was the first of its kind when it launched in the Australian university sector in 2005 and is the country's flagship tertiary global leadership program with more than 4000 active participants in more than 200 academic disciplines.
 GLP is a co-curricular learning and engagement program that students design according to their own interests and complete at their own pace.
 Students are required to complete a workshop series, attend tailored keynote speaker and networking events and complete an experiential credit component.
 This ranges from short-term study abroad, volunteering (domestic and/or international), internships (domestic and/or international), learning a new language or attending internationally themed seminars and study tours.

 The GLP won the Institute for International Education's 2017 Heiskell award for Innovation in International Education - Internationalising the Campus.
 Macquarie University is the first Southern Hemisphere university to receive the award in its 17-year history.

 The GLP was awarded the 2018 NSW International Student Community Engagement Award (Joint Winner) in the Education Provider category.
 This award recognises the innovative way in which the GLP facilitates connection and engagement with community for Macquarie University International GLP Students, and also recognises the contribution that the GLP makes to the International Student experience in New South Wales.
 In 2019, the GLP won the Global PIEoneer Award for International Education in the category of 'Progressive Education Delivery' in Guildhall, London.
 The PIEoneer Awards are the only global awards that celebrate innovation and achievement across the whole of the international education industry.